U.S. lawmakers to 'review' UAE arms sale after Biden opts to go ahead

-Reuters reported on Tuesday that the Democratic president's administration had told Congress it was proceeding with more than $23 billion in weapons sales here to the UAE, including advanced F-35 aircraft, armed drones and other equipment.
+Reuters reported on Tuesday that the Democratic president's administration had told Congress it was proceeding with more than $23 billion in weapons sales to the UAE, including advanced F-35 aircraft, armed drones and other equipment. read more

 The sale was reached in the last weeks of former Republican President Donald Trump's administration and finalized only about an hour before Biden took office on Jan.
 20, and the Democrat's administration had "paused" it in order to conduct a review.